fastify/fastify/docs/TypeScript.md

 [src](../types/hooks.d.ts#L114)

 You can change the payload with the `onSend` hook.
-It is the sixth hook to be executed in the request lifecycle.
+It is the seventh hook to be executed in the request lifecycle.
 The previous hook was `preSerialization`, the next hook will be `onResponse`.

 Note: If you change the payload, you may only change it to a string, a Buffer, a stream, or null.